Using AWS Direct Connect for High Resiliency

 AWS Direct Connect Partners help customers establish network connectivity between AWS Direct Connect locations and their data centers, offices or colocation environments.
 When selecting AWS Direct Connect Partners, consider a dual-vendor approach, if financially feasible, to ensure private-network diversity.
 When planning your connectivity, work with your selected Partner(s) to determine which of the above best practices are right for your needs, and learn how your selected Partner(s) can enable you to achieve them.

 AWS recommends customers use multiple dynamically routed, rather than statically routed, connections to AWS at multiple AWS Direct Connect locations.
-This will allow remote connections to fail over automatically.
+This will allow remote connections to fail overautomatically.
 Dynamic routing also enables remote connections to automatically leverage available preferred routes, if applicable, to the on-premises network.
-Highly resilient connections require redundant hardware, even when connecting from the same physical location.
+Highly resilient connections requireredundant hardware, even when connecting from the same physical location.
 Avoid relying on a single on-premises device connecting to a single AWS Direct Connect device.
-Avoid relying on AWS Managed VPN as backup for connections that are greater than 1Gbps.
+Consider using AWS Site to Site VPN terminating on an AWS Transit Gateway as a backup for your mission critical workloads.
+You can also consider multi-region failover with Transit Gateway Cross Region Peering and Direct Connect Gateway.